 - Education and intervention through programs such as BASICS and Choices

 - Individual consultations for students to discuss any alcohol or other drug concerns.
 To schedule, please call Counseling Services at 585-245-5716.

-- Group support through SMART Recovery, Mindfulness-Based Relapse Prevention, and CALM, a mindfulness-based stress reduction series.
+- Group support through LOTUS (adult children impacted by parental substance use), SMART Recovery, Mindfulness-Based Relapse Prevention, and CALM, a mindfulness-based stress reduction series.

 BASICS and Choices

 Do you have concerns about your drinking or marijuana use?
 Take a BASICS screening and receive a personalized profile; your results are completely confidential.